 Ileana knew she wanted to focus on studying economics, culture and diplomacy.
 After reading the curriculum for International Affairs, she said she “fell in love with the major” and decided to pursue it.
 Ileana chose Northeastern because of the Dialogue of Civilization program, the faculty, and co-op.

-Within the International Affairs major, Ileana is most interested in conflict and negotiation, human rights, and sustainable development.
+Within the International Affairs major, Ileana was most interested in conflict and negotiation, human rights, and sustainable development.
 She was looking for a program with highly educated faculty and endless opportunities.
 In Ileana’s words, “Northeastern gave me more than I could ever imagine, it is a University full of opportunities and it has taught me to follow my dreams.”

 INTL 3400 International Conflict and Negotiation with Professor Kimberly Jones was Ileana’s favorite course.
 This is “an outstanding professor, she is a real treasure who impacted me as a student, researcher and future law student.”
 She learned about the conflict in Northern Ireland, the Rwandan Genocide, the relations between Israel and Palestine, and the conflict in Chechnya.